 The Company establishes the allowance for doubtful accounts using the specific identification method and also provides a reserve in the aggregate.
-The estimates for calculating the aggregate reserve are based on historical information.
-The allowance for doubtful accounts was \$369 and \$434 as of December 31, 2006 and 2005, respectively.
+The estimates for calculating the aggregate reserve are based on historical collection experience.
+The allowance for doubtful accounts was \$597 and \$369 as of December 31, 2007 and 2006, respectively.